Randy Waldman

-Randy Waldman (born September 8, 1955, Chicago, Illinois, United States) is an American pianist, arranger, composer, and conductor.
-In 2019, Waldman's arrangement of the "Spider-Man Theme" on his Superheroes album garnered the Grammy Award for Best Arrangement, Instrumental and Vocals at the 61st Grammy Awards.
-Waldman also co-arranged Barbra Streisand's "Somewhere", which was awarded with an arrangement Grammy in 1985.
-He has served as Streisand's pianist and conductor for over 35 years and has worked with numerous artists including Frank Sinatra, Michael Jackson, Whitney Houston, Beyoncé, Ray Charles, and Stevie Wonder.
-He is also a helicopter and airplane pilot and instructor and holds a 2003 flight speed record in a Bell OH-58 helicopter.
+Randy Waldman (born September 8, 1955) is an American pianist, arranger, composer, and conductor.
+He has frequently collaborated with Barbra Streisand, serving as her pianist and conductor since 1984.
+Waldman has worked with notable artists including Frank Sinatra, Michael Jackson, Whitney Houston, Beyoncé, Ray Charles, and Stevie Wonder.
+His 2018 album Superheroes garnered the award for Best Arrangement at the 61st Annual Grammy Awards.

+Waldman is also a helicopter and airplane instructor, holding a 2003 flight speed record in a Bell OH-58 helicopter.

 Early life

 Waldman was born in Chicago, Illinois on September 8, 1955.
 Waldman began playing piano at age five at which time he was considered a child prodigy.
 He was hired to demonstrate pianos at a local piano store at age 12.
 While in high school, he performed with the Northwestern University Jazz band.

 Career

 At the age of 21, Waldman was hired to go on tour as the pianist for Frank Sinatra.
 He was then hired by The Lettermen to go on tour from Chicago to Los Angeles.
 After the tour, Waldman relocated to Los Angeles and, within a year, he toured with Minnie Riperton, Lou Rawls, Paul Anka, and George Benson, the last of whom kept Waldman around as his pianist, musical director, and arranger for the following seven years.

 Eventually, Waldman began a session career in Los Angeles that would go on to span 40 years.
 He has performed on hundreds of albums, motion picture soundtracks, television shows, and jingles.
 In the 1980s, Waldman worked on soundtracks such as Ghostbusters, Romancing the Stone, Back to the Future, Nuts, Beetlejuice, Salsa, Who Framed Roger Rabbit, The Abyss, and Weekend at Bernie's.

-In 1983, Waldman was nominated for a Grammy for Best Vocal Arrangement for The Manhattan Transfer's "Code of Ethics", from their album Bodies and Souls.
-Two years later, Waldman's co-arrangement of the West Side Story song "Somewhere", on Barbra Streisand's The Broadway Album, won a Grammy.
-Waldman has been Streisand’s pianist for over 35 years and is featured on many of her albums, movies, and live performances.
+Waldman was nominated for a Grammy for Best Vocal Arrangement for "Code of Ethics" from The Manhattan Transfer 1983 album Bodies and Souls.
+Two years later, Waldman's co-arrangement of the West Side Story song "Somewhere", recorded by Barbra Streisand for The Broadway Album, won a Grammy.
+Waldman has contributed to many Streisand albums, films, and live concerts.

 In the 1990s, Waldman worked on the soundtracks for numerous films including Forrest Gump, The Bodyguard, Mission: Impossible, and Titanic.
 He also worked with numerous artists over the course of his career including Barbra Streisand, Michael Jackson, Paul McCartney, Patti LaBelle, Celine Dion, Beyoncé, Madonna, Whitney Houston, Olivia Newton-John, Barry Manilow, Ray Charles, The Stylistics, Michael Bublé, Quincy Jones, Johnny Mathis, Stevie Wonder, Andrea Bocelli, John Travolta, Kenny G, Katey Sagal, and others.